dimitri-nicolo/calico/master/security/domain-based-policy.md

   allowedEgressDomains:
   - alice.com
   - bob.example.com
-EOF
 ```

-and then reference that GlobalNetworkSet via a destination label selector:
+and then reference that GlobalNetworkSet using a destination label
+selector:

 ```
-calicoctl apply -f - <<EOF
 apiVersion: projectcalico.org/v3
 kind: GlobalNetworkPolicy
 metadata: